ballerina-platform/module-ballerinax-hubspot.crm.object.feedback/README.md

     refreshToken = <Refresh Token>
    ```

-2. Instantiate a `feedback:ConnectionConfig` with the obtained credentials and initialize the connector with it.
+2. Instantiate a `hsfeedback:ConnectionConfig` with the obtained credentials and initialize the connector with it.

     ```ballerina
     configurable string clientId = ?;
     configurable string clientSecret = ?;
     configurable string refreshToken = ?;

-    feedback:ConnectionConfig config = {
+    hsfeedback:ConnectionConfig config = {
         auth: {
             clientId,
             clientSecret,